COLLABORATIVE MARRIAGE SKILLS:

 Sherod Miller, PhD & Phyllis Miller, PhD

-Communication I & II programs (plus CORE for singles) for creating
+Communication I & II programs plus CORE for singles. for creating

-learn to communicate positively, make satisfying decisions, resolve conflicts, and manage
+learn to communicate positively, make satisfying decisions, resolve

-differences and anger effectively.
-The institute includes presentations, live and video
+conflicts, and manage differences and anger effectively.
+The institute

-demonstrations, practice coaching on real issues using innovative and engaging skills mats to
+real issues using engaging skills mats to accelerate and reinforce learning,

-accelerate and reinforce learning, assessments, and exercises for active
+assessments, and exercises for active learning.
+The content is integrated

-learning.
-The content is integrated with relevant theory and research.
+with relevant theory and research.

-Over 600,000 couples have participated since the creation of the programs at the
+couples have participated since the creation of the programs at the

 University of Minnesota Family Study Center.
 The programs have been taught

-successfully to people in all socio-economic levels and in various ethnic groups.
+successfully to people in all socio-economic levels and in various ethnic

 Program Content: